-- (a) Every bearing in a cadastral survey that defines or marks a new primary parcel boundary point must be oriented in terms of an official geodetic projection applicable to the area. - (b) The requirement in (a) does not apply if the survey does not make a new field measurement. - (c) Every bearing in a cadastral survey must be expressed in terms of the same horizontal projection. - (d) The requirement in (c) does not apply to magnetic bearings for boundaries that are accepted in terms of rule 6.3(a)(iv).
+- (b) The requirement in (a) does not apply if the survey does not make a new field measurement or if the survey is a boundary reinstatement survey. - (c) Every bearing in a cadastral survey must be expressed in terms of the same horizontal projection. - (d) The requirement in (c) does not apply to magnetic bearings for boundaries that are accepted in terms of rule 6.3.